California professor Christine Ford claims Kavanaugh sexually assaulted her: 'It derailed me'

 "Now I feel like my civic responsibility is outweighing my anguish and terror about retaliation," Ford told The Post.
 She added that the incident "derailed me substantially for four or five years" and that "I was very ill-equipped to forge those kinds of relationships" going forward.

-On Friday, Kavanaugh released a statement through the White House as the allegations surfaced: “I categorically and unequivocally deny this allegation.
-I did not do this back in high school or at any time.”

 Republicans had accused Feinstein of orchestrating a last-minute smear after she announced she had forwarded the then-anonymous account of sexual assault to the FBI.

-Fox News later confirmed that the letter sent to Feinstein involved an allegation about Kavanaugh while a student at Georgetown Preparatory School in Bethesda, Md., in the 1980s.
-A woman, who was also in high school at the time, accused Kavanaugh in the letter of holding her down and trying to force himself on her during a party, before she got away.
+After Ford's interview was published Sunday, Feinstein said Kavanaugh's confirmation should be delayed pending a federal investigation -- a move that would would potentially push a confirmation vote until after the midterm elections.

+"From the outset, I have believed these allegations were extremely serious and bear heavily on Judge Kavanaugh’s character," Feinstein wrote.
+"I support Mrs. Ford’s decision to share her story, and now that she has, it is in the hands of the FBI to conduct an investigation.
+This should happen before the Senate moves forward on this nominee."

+And on Friday, more than five dozen women came forward to defend Kavanaugh, calling him "a good person" in a letter to the committee.

+"We are women who have known Brett Kavanaugh for more than 35 years and knew him while he attended high school between 1979 and 1983.
+For the entire time we have known Brett Kavanaugh, he has behaved honorably and treated women with respect," the letter read.
+"We strongly believe it is important to convey this information to the Committee at this time."

-Fox News' Matt Leach, Alex Pappas and Andrew O'Reilly contributed to this report.
+Fox News' Matt Leach, Alex Pappas, Andrew O'Reilly and Chris Wallace contributed to this report.